toddaustin07/googlecast/README.md

 ## Device Controls
 ### Manager Device
-The Info field should show a list of known device names and their IP addresses The Refresh button can be used if you suspect the connction to the cast-web-api has been lost.
+The Info field should show a list of known device names and their IP addresses The Refresh button can be used if you suspect the connection to the cast-web-api has been lost.
 This button will force a reconnection attempt and callback re-initialization with cast-web-api.
 Monitor the Status field for results.
 ### Cast Device
 #### Dashboard
 The dashboard control can be used to pause and play the current media